shortstheory/underwater-dtn/2do.md

 * PDU byte arrangement could be better
 * remove AB and use the payloadID - which can be random instead
 * discard OoO payloads
-* backup datagrams metadata to internal storage, this only has to be written n deleted once
 * random will disrupt the hashCode logic! - so either drop it or so it won't work
 * inbound fragments will be lost on power disruption